MWRA online - home

 • Engineering planning, design and construction services associated with the above items.

 MWRA’s goal in providing financial assistance to member communities is to improve local water systems to help maintain high quality water as it passes from MWRA’s facilities through local pipelines to customers’ taps.
 Continued improvement of local water systems is a critical element of MWRA’s Integrated Water Supply Improvement Program.
 Older water mains, particularly those constructed of unlined cast-iron pipe, need to be replaced or cleaned and lined to prevent tuberculation (rust build-up), loss of disinfectant residual and potential bacteria growth.
-To date, about 34 percent of local distribution systems remain unlined; representing a regional need of about $1.0–1.5 billion for future water main rehabilitation.
-The LWSAP continues the efforts of the MWRA’s Local Pipeline Assistance Program that also provides water system loans to communities during the period fiscal year 2000 through fiscal year 2013.
+To date, about 26 percent of local distribution systems remain unlined; representing a regional need of about $1.4 billion for future water main rehabilitation.
+The LWSAP continues the efforts of MWRA’s $30 million pilot distribution system rehabilitation program (FY98-99) and the $222 million Local Pipeline Assistance Program (FY00-13) that have previously provided water system loans to communities.

 To ensure pipeline improvements, MWRA annually rehabilitates portions of the regional network of larger pipelines that distribute water to member community systems and provides financial assistance for local water system improvements.
-At present, the regional water system consists of about 66% lined water pipe.
-Since 1998, MWRA has provided local communities over $240 million in interest-free loans to fund over 340 miles (about 5%) of community water main cleaning and lining or water main replacement projects.
-Additionally, communities have funded 40 miles (about 1%) of water main rehabilitation projects.
+At present, the regional water system consists of about 74% lined water pipe.
+Since 1998, MWRA has provided local communities $593 million in interest-free loans to fund 620 miles (about 9%) of community water main cleaning and lining or water main replacement projects.

 Unlined, tuberculated water mains